mem48/geocompr/main.md

 #> # ... with 1 more rows
 ```

-The pipe operator supports an intuitive data analysis workflow (first do that, then do that, then...).
+The pipe operator supports an intuitive data analysis workflow.
-It also lets you read the workflow from left to right, and avoids less easier to read nesting, i.e., to read workflows from the inside to the outside as is commonly the case when using base R.
+It allows operations to be written in a clear order, line-by-line and from left to right (as with most languages), avoiding 'nesting', whereby one function is burried inside another (without pipes the code in the previous chunk would be written as `slice(select(world, name_long, continent), 1:5)` which is harder for most people to read, write and understand).
 Another advantage over the nesting approach is that you can easily comment out certain parts of a pipe.
 **dplyr** works especially well with the pipe operator because its fundamental functions (or 'verbs', like `select()`) expect a data frame object as input and also return one.^[If you want **dplyr** to return a vector, use `pull`.]